nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/layouts-and-widgets-forms-listings-grids/standard-widget-types/aggregate-widget-types.md

 ## {{> anchor 'rangespec'}}Range Aggregate Widget Types

 Range aggregates define a set of ranges for which we can define the label to be displayed.
-This is possible with the use of&nbsp;`selectOptions`&nbsp;on the widget definition.
-Here is an example with the range aggregate on&nbsp; [`common:size`](http://commonsize) :
+This is possible with the use of `selectOptions` on the widget definition.
+Here is an example with the range aggregate on  [`common:size`](http://commonsize) :

 ```xml
 <widget name="common_size_agg" type="selectManyCheckboxRangeAggregate">